 Cybersecurity is of the utmost importance for computing systems.
 The ethics guidelines for trustworthy artificial intelligence authored by the European Commission’s Independent High Level Expert Group on Artificial Intelligence on April 2019 have highlighted that machine learning-based artificial intelligence developments in various fields, including cybersecurity, are improving the quality of our lives every day, that AI systems should be resilient to attacks and security, and that they should consider security-by-design principles.

 Due to the scale and complexity of current systems, it is a permanent and growing concern in industry and academia.
-On the one hand, the volume and diversity of functional and non-functional data, including open source information, along with increasingly dynamical operating environments, create additional obstacles to the security of systems and the privacy and security of data.
-On the other hand, it creates an information-rich environment that, leveraged by techniques in the crossing of modern machine learning, data science and visualization fields, will contribute to improving systems and data security and privacy.
+On the one hand, the volume and diversity of functional and non-functional data, including open source information, along with increasingly dynamic operating environments, create additional obstacles to the security of systems and the privacy and security of data.
+On the other hand, it creates an information-rich environment that, leveraged by techniques in the crossing of modern machine learning, data science and visualisation fields, will contribute to improving systems and data security and privacy.
+This poses significant, industry-relevant challenges to the machine learning and cybersecurity communities, as the main problems arise in contexts of dynamic operating environments and unexpected operating conditions, motivating the demand for production-ready systems able to improve and adaptively maintain the security of computing systems as well as the security and privacy of data.

-Based on the recent history, we plan to organize this workshop as a European forum for cybersecurity researchers and practitioners who wish to discuss the recent developments of machine learning for developing cybersecurity, by paying special attention to solutions rooted in adversarial learning, pattern mining, neural networks and deep learning, probabilistic inference, anomaly detection, stream learning and mining, and big data analytics.
+Based on the recent history, we plan to organise this workshop as a European forum for cybersecurity researchers and practitioners who wish to discuss the recent developments of machine learning for developing cybersecurity, by paying special attention to solutions rooted in adversarial learning, pattern mining, neural networks and deep learning, probabilistic inference, anomaly detection, stream learning and mining, and big data analytics.

 The workshop shall contribute to identifying new application areas as well as open and future research problems related to the application of machine learning in the cybersecurity field.